Alejogb1/job-board/blog-data/how-to-save-and-load-a-pytorch-model.md

 id: "how-to-save-and-load-a-pytorch-model"
 ---

-Let’s tackle this, shall we?
+Let’s tackle this?
 It's a question that might seem straightforward on the surface but quickly reveals subtleties as you delve deeper into practical deployment scenarios.
 I’ve spent a fair amount of time optimizing model workflows, and dealing with the nuances of saving and loading PyTorch models efficiently is something I've had to refine over many projects.
 It’s not just about making things work, it's about making them robust, repeatable, and maintainable.

 The core challenge, as I see it, is that a PyTorch model isn't just a set of weights.
 It’s an intricately constructed computational graph, and we need to preserve both its architecture and learned parameters for later reuse.
 There are essentially two primary approaches you'll encounter in most projects: saving and loading the entire model directly, or saving and loading only the state dictionary.
 Each has its place, advantages, and disadvantages.